Proof complexity of positive branching programs: Programs for counting and their basic properties

-Again, even though $\thrextaxs{}{}$ is an infinite set, we shall typically write $\poselndt$ proofs with respect to this set of extension axioms, with the understanding that only finitely many are ever used in any particular proof.
-Again, we will typically not explicitly compute this set, but such a consideration will be subsumed by our analysis of proof complexity.
+Again, even though $\thrextaxs{}{}$ is an infinite set, we shall typically write $\poselndt$ proofs with respect to this set of extension axioms, with the understanding that only finitely many are ever used in any particular proof (see \cref{rem:infinite-set-of-ext-axs}).